-A rainbow-colored citrus beet salad with roasted beets and carrots, chickpeas, fresh orange sections, tangy goat cheese and honey-citrus dressing.
+A fresh, healthy winter citrus salad with roasted beets and carrots, chickpeas, fresh orange sections, tangy goat cheese and honey-citrus dressing.

 Beets, oranges, blood oranges and tangerines love sharing a salad bowl.